-Students with disabilities, including but not limited to physical, psychiatric, or learning disabilities, who wish to request accommodations in this class should notify the Disability Services Office early in the semester so that the appropriate arrangements may be made.
+Students with disabilities, including but not limited to physical, psychiatric, or learning disabilities, who wish to request accommodations in this class should notify the Disability

+Services Office early in the semester so that the appropriate arrangements may be made.
 In accordance with federal law, a student requesting accommodations must provide acceptable documentation of his/her disability to the Disability Services Office.
-For more information, call or visit the Disability Services Office at Levelland (Student

-Health & Wellness Office) 806-716-2577, Reese Center (Building 8) 806-716-4675, or Plainview Center (Main Office) 806-716-4302 or 806-296-9611.
+For more information, call or visit the Disability Services Office at Levelland (Student Health & Wellness Office) 806-716-2577, Reese Center (Building 8) 806-716-4675, or Plainview Center (Main Office) 806-716-4302 or 806-296-9611.

 Grading: There are an assortment of assignments that must be completed in the course.
 These range from video assignments in Ultra, paper annotation assignments in Perusall, Short writing assignments and a major semester project.
-Some assignments will be done in class and some will be done outside of class.
-These assignments values will be told to you when you are given the assignment as well as the due dates.
+These assignments values and due dates are listed in the course checklist.
 Your grade will be determined by the percentage of points that you earn against the points that were possible.
 I will use a standard grading rubric of 90-100% is an A, 80-89% is a B, 70-79% is a C, 60-69% is a D and below 59% is an F.